TonyMasse/jsBeat/config/README.md

 - Type: JSON file
 - Default path: `{jsBeatRoot}/config/lumberjack.json`
 - Path can be overridden by `lumberjackConfigPath` inside of `config/jsBeat.json`.
-- Path can be overridden by `--lumberjackConfigPath` via the command line. (:construction: Not yet implemented)
+- Path can be overridden by `--lumberjackConfigPath` via the command line.

 Parameters for the Lumberjack protocol.
 Defines how to connect to the Open Collector.